mlinderm/deca/README.md

 DECA can readily be run on [Databricks](https://databricks.com) on the Amazon cloud.
 DECA has been tested on Databricks Light 2.4 as a spark-submit job using the DECA jar fetched from a S3 bucket.
 As with EMR, data can be read from and written to S3 using the s3a:// scheme.
 The Databricks cluster was configured to access S3 via [AWS IAM roles](https://docs.databricks.com/administration-guide/cloud-configurations/aws/iam-roles.html#secure-access-to-s3-buckets-using-iam-roles).
 Note that access to any public buckets, e.g. the 1000genomes bucket, must also be included in the cross account IAM role created according to the above instructions.
 The same issues with eventual consistency described above also apply when writing data to S3 from the Databricks cluster.

-An example configuration for call CNVs directly from the original BAM files:
+An example configuration for calling CNVs directly from the original BAM files:

 ```json
 [